ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 ## Install dependencies

-There are two options outlined in this learning path to install the dependencies.
+There are two options outlined in this Learning Path to install the dependencies.
 Click on the option of your choice:

   * [Option 1: Build a Docker container with the dependencies](#option-1-build-a-docker-container-with-the-dependencies).
   * [Option 2: Install dependencies on an x86_64 Linux machine running Ubuntu](#option-2-install-dependencies-on-an-x86_64-linux-machine-running-ubuntu).